Yubico/yubikit-android/README.md

 ## About

 YubiKit requires a physical key to test its features.
-In order to run the included [demo application](./yubikit-android/tree/master/YubikitDemo) and to integrate the YubiKit into your own app, get a YubiKey or a Security Key by Yubico to test functionality.
+In order to run the included [demo application](./yubikit-android/tree/master/YubikitDemo) and to integrate the YubiKit into your own app, get a YubiKey to test functionality.

 YubiKit is a multi-module library with the following components:

 [Yubikit](./yubikit/README.md) provides functionality to detect whether a YubiKey is plugged in or connected over NFC.

-[OATH](./oath/README.md) enables applications such as an authenticator app to store OATH TOTP and HOTP secrets on a YubiKey and generate one-time passwords.
+[OATH](./oath/README.md) provides functionality to store OATH TOTP and HOTP credentials and obtain one-time codes.

 [OTP](./otp/README.md) provides implementation classes to obtain Yubico OTPs via USB or NFC.